Kaspersky Password Manager Review 2023

 Thanks to its multitude of channels, Kaspersky does well in terms of support.

-Assuming that you aren't in a hurry, as an alternative, you can post your question in the password manager sub-forum, where Kaspersky users discuss all kinds of topics and issues.
+Assuming that you aren't in a hurry, you can post your question in the password manager sub-forum, where Kaspersky users discuss all kinds of topics and issues.

 Kaspersky offers excellent support, even if it took us a while to find the live chat and hotline.
-Beyond that, the only issue was the fact that support is for all Kaspersky products, and not strictly the password manager.
+Beyond that, the only issue we had was that support is for all Kaspersky products, and not strictly the password manager.

 Support